Free places to go with kids this February half-term

 Chelmsford Museum

 Chelmsford Museum is located in Oaklands Park on Moulsham Street.
-It’s free to enter and there’s also free parking on-site.
+It’s free for children and young people to enter and there’s also free parking on-site.
+Adults pay £4.
 Once you’ve looked through the interesting exhibits on offer, the kids can let off some steam in the two fantastic playgrounds next door.

 Southend Museums